 The hood, in particular, is important as it can be pulled up to provide warmth and ward off the wind or light showers without needing to break stride.
 However, not all softshell jackets come with a hood.
 If the sole purpose of your softshell will be to act as a mid layer underneath a waterproof breathable jacket, a softshell without a hood may be a better option.
 However, if you intend to wear your softshell jacket as an outer layer, an adjustable hood is a useful feature.
 It will help you stay warm and dry in light rain and/or in windy conditions.

 Internal and external pockets

 Most softshell jackets have plenty of pockets and the majority of them come with a zippered closure to securely store your personal belongings.
 For example, pockets are useful for fitting small items such as maps, gloves, money etc. Some softshell jackets will have pockets on the back of the jacket.
-These are particularly handy for storing small items such as your lighting in case that you decide to give night hiking a shot.
+These are particularly handy for storing small items such as your lighting in case you decide to give night hiking a shot.

 Zip vent under arm provides enough airflow for better ventilation as it lets perspiration out as well as lets air in to help dry the skin.
 This way, you can easily adjust the airflow to carry away some of the moisture.

 Many softshell jackets have fleece linings for better thermal insulation and warmth.
 For more info about fleece and its features, you can read our blog post dedicated to fleece and fleece jackets.